mahadi-nsu/webCam-streaming-using-vanila-javaScript/README.md

 It returns a Promise that resolves to a MediaStream object.
 If the user denies permission, or matching media is not available, then the promise is rejected with NotAllowedError or NotFoundError respectively.

-Here I have worked with only Webcam audio and vedio that will take permission on the browser and output video or deined upon the user permission.
+Here I have worked with only Webcam audio and vedio that will take permission on the browser and output video or denied the service upon the user permission.